 I would balk at this characterization of budgeting.
 On the contrary, budgeting doesn’t restrict freedom when it comes to using money.
 Budgeting lifts the burden on your shoulders of having to spend money wisely.
 Instead, you are given the freedom to live your life without concern for how you spend money.
-The reason being is that you have already allocated every dollar you earn to a certain cause.
-Live by the budget and you don’t have to worry about how you spend your money.
+The reason being is that you have already allocated every dollar you earn to a particular cause.
+Live by the budget, and you don’t have to worry about how you spend your money.

-However, for many families like this, you may find that starting to do a budget will allow you to use your money more wisely.
+However, for many families like this, you may find that starting to budget will allow you to use your money more wisely.
 I’ve heard from families that budgeting feels like you’ve gotten a raise.
-The reason being is that money that was previously spent on things that don’t make much of a difference to a family can now be used to fund an extracurricular activity for the kids or to buy that new air conditioning unit that the family has badly needed.
+The reason is that money that was previously spent on things that don’t make much of a difference to a family can now be used to fund an extracurricular activity for the kids or buy that new air conditioning unit that the family has badly needed.
 While you may not be able to get a raise right now, I bet you can find a few extra dollars in your budget by drilling down deep and seeing where your money goes each month.

 What goals do you have for yourself and your family from a financial perspective?

 The importance of each goal should be ranked.
 What goals are ones that you absolutely cannot negotiate on?
 Is it essential for you to be able to send your children to college debt-free?
-What about ensuring that you can pay for your elderly mother’s long term care insurance premiums?
-Whatever your most important goals are you should write them down and put them in order.
-That way you will know what to focus on in your divorce case.
-Just as importantly you will be able to help your attorney focus on those goals, as well.
+What about ensuring that you can pay for your elderly mother’s long-term care insurance premiums?
+Whatever your most important goals are, you should write them down and put them in order.
+That way, you will know what to focus on in your divorce case.
+Just as importantly, you will be able to help your attorney focus on those goals, as well.

-What are the monthly expenses you have and how can your income counteract those expenses?
+What are the monthly expenses you have, and how can your income counteract those expenses?

 What are the different sources of income that you have?
 Many of us have one job that we have worked for years.
 It doesn’t take a rocket scientist to figure out that this job is the source of 100% of your income.
 For others, you may have multiple sources of income.
-Your main job, side jobs, contract jobs and gig jobs (Uber driver, Door dash delivery, etc.) could all count towards your income each month.
-You need to look back on your past six months of income and establish a minimum income for yourself.
-If your income varies from month to month you should be conservative and assume that your income will be the lowest amount that you have earned in that time.
+Your main job, side jobs, contract jobs, and gig jobs (Uber driver, Door dash delivery, etc.) could all count towards your income each month.
+You need to look back on your past six months and establish a minimum income for yourself.
+If your income varies from month to month, you should be conservative and assume that your income will be the lowest amount that you have earned in that time.

-Keep an eye on your budget from that moment forward
+Keep an eye on your budget from that moment forward.

 Questions about today’s blog post?
 Contact the Law Office of Bryan Fagan